amcali/project-online-order/README.md

 # Sofia's Pizza

-One or two paragraphs providing an overview of your project.
+_One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.
+_Essentially, this part is your sales pitch.

+Sofia's Pizza is a fictional delivery business of its

 ## UX